 Scrape the paint from left to right.
 Make sure you stay consistent with each tree and scrape from left to right.

 You will get multiple variations of black as you’re scraping and that is okay.
 Also, make sure you pay attention to the overlapping trees!
-I made the overlapping trees look like they were going through each other like an optical illusion!
+I made the overlapping trees look like they were going through each other like an optical illusion (by accident)!

 Next, on your palette, mix equal parts of yellow and orange and keep the paint “swirled”.
 Don’t mix the colors all the way.
-Take your small round brush and paint dots everywhere.
+Take your #3 round brush and paint dots everywhere.
 Paint the dots in clusters and close to the branches.
 If you want, you can also add red dots to the trees too!
 Also, you can use different size round brushes to create different size dots.